 Hawkins’ story highlights the fears among many of the more than three million EU citizens currently residing in the UK.
 A political decision in which they had no voice at once radically questioned their legal standing in a country in which many of them have built their lives and families, and threatens to strip them of rights and opportunities they took for granted.
 Unsurprisingly, the future of European citizens residing on British territory counted among the most passionately contested issues in the aftermath of the ‘Brexit’ referendum.
 While the Withdrawal Agreement reached between EU and UK in their Article 50 negotiations promises to grant ‘settled status’ to EU citizens with at least five years of residency, its pending ratification by the UK Parliament means that, at the time of writing, the future of people such as Monique Hawkins continues to be rife.

 Political theorists have so far remained relatively silent on the question which (if any) rights and obligations EU citizens currently residing in the UK should be thought to have.
-This is somewhat surprising given the recent prominence of questions concerning the normative standing of non-citizen residents in debates about migration and membership. –
+This is somewhat surprising given the recent prominence of questions concerning the normative standing of non-citizen residents in debates about migration and membership.
+My aim, hence, is to embed the issue of EU citizens in post-Brexit UK in this wider theoretical context – without, however, overlooking the specifics of the case at hand (such as the fact that the European Union is characterised by a regime of multiple and interlocking levels of citizenship that Brexit forces us to disentangle).
+Bearing this in mind, I shall make the case that EU citizens in post-Brexit UK should be automatically naturalised.

+My argument unfolds in four parts.
+Section 1 rejects the sovereigntist view, according to which EU citizens in post-Brexit UK have no justice-based claim to stay at all.
+Section 2 introduces recent ‘place-related’ arguments according to which an array of social and political rights should follow from the mere fact that people reside somewhere.
+In section 3, I argue on democratic grounds that these ‘place-related’ considerations should lead us to rethink the foundations of citizenship rather than disaggregate the entitlements attached to it.
+Consequently, EU citizens who resided in the UK at the time of the referendum should be automatically naturalised.
+Section 4 considers two objections to my proposal.